-- Election Day is Tuesday, Nov.
-2. Polls are open from 6 a.m. to 8 p.m.
+- In-person voting on Election Day: The state’s general election is Tuesday, Nov.
+8. Polls will be open from 6 a.m. to 8 p.m.

 How do I register to vote?

-You can check if you are registered to vote through the online New Jersey Division of Elections voter search tool.
+Check if you are registered to vote through the online New Jersey Division of Elections voter search tool.

 You can return your mail-in ballot by mail or in person: